 NSW CTP is compulsory for all vehicles registered in NSW.

-The NSW CTP scheme comprises two separate components, the Third Party Insurance Scheme and the Lifetime Care and Support Scheme.
+The NSW CTP scheme has two separate components: the Third Party Insurance Scheme and the Lifetime Care and Support Scheme.

-The Lifetime Care and Support Scheme provides a higher level of benefit and ongoing care for people catastrophically injured in a motor vehicle accident.
+- The Lifetime Care and Support Scheme provides a higher level of benefit and ongoing care for people catastrophically injured in a motor vehicle accident.
 Benefits are payable under this scheme regardless of fault.
-That is, an at-fault driver is entitled to the same benefits as any other catastrophically injured person.
-The Lifetime Care and Support scheme is funded by way of a levy which is included with your NSW CTP premium.
+This means an at-fault driver is entitled to the same benefits as any other catastrophically injured person.
+The Lifetime Care and Support scheme is funded with a levy included in your NSW CTP premium.

 Insurer prices are determined on the basis of guidelines issued by SIRA.
 Within a range, the guidelines allow insurers to consider different risk factors and to apply different weightings to those factors, so that prices vary between insurers.

-The primary factors which affect price are vehicle type, geographic location, ownership and use, current insurance status, owner and driver age, driving record and claims history.
+The primary factors that affect price are vehicle type, geographic location, ownership and use, current insurance status, owner and driver age, driving record and claims history.

-You can affect some of those factors, which may help reduce your green slip price.
+You can influence some of those factors, which may help reduce your green slip price.